mumoshu/node-detacher/README.md

 `node-detacher` is a Kubernetes controller that watches for unschedulable nodes and immediately detach them from the corresponding target groups and classical load balancers before they, and their pods, go offline.

-## FAQ

-> Why `externalTrafficPolicy: Local`?
->
-> It removes an extra hop between the node received the packet on NodePort, and the node that is running the backend pod.

-> Why not use `aws-alb-ingress-controller` with the `IP` target mode that directs the traffic to directory to the `aws-vpc-cni-k8s`-managed Pod/ENI IP?
->
-> That's because they are prone to sudden failure of pods.
-When a pod is failed while running, you need to wait for ELB until it finishes a few healthcecks and finally mark te pod IP unhealthy until the traffic stops flowing into the failed pod.

 ## Why `node-detacher`?

 This is a stop-gap for Kubernetes' inability to "wait" for the traffic from ELB/ALB/NLB to stop before the node is finally scheduled for termination.